ameax/alf-php-basic/.github/CONTRIBUTING.md

 This project created and managed by Alf4712.
 Whoever wants to use this project is welcome to do so under the consideration of the license.
 Contributions will not be unlocked, because this is not a project that grows with the community, but is only managed by Alf4712.

+For requests and suggestions please send a mail to sj@aranes.de